mqo00/mqo00.github.io/docs/_en_portfolio/2-egia.md

 lightbox: true
 ---

-In my junior year fall *(2020)*, I took a graduate-level education class called *Educational Goals, Instruction, and Assessment* ([85-738 EGIA]) with Dr. Sharon Carver and Dr. Lauren Herckis, in which the individual term project is to develop a 10-hrs educational experience in either a real-world or imaginative context.
+In my junior year fall *(2020)*, I took a graduate-level education class called *Educational Goals, Instruction, and Assessment* ([85-738 EGIA]) with Dr. [Sharon Carver] and Dr. [Lauren Herckis], in which the individual term project is to develop a 10-hrs educational experience in either a real-world or imaginative context.

 <!--more-->